Andy-Osborne/Recipe-Workshop/testing.md

     - I verified that all the information submitted from the form correctly gets uploaded to the database and no errors were found.

+#### Manage Recipe Page Template

+I verified that the manage recipe page displays as expected and that all buttons work as intended.

+##### Breakdown of Jinja functionality in ``manage_recipe.html``

+- I verified that the current recipe information was correctly populated within the form so the user was able to see their previous information and update it where required.

+- I verified that all the validation elements within the form worked as expected.

+- I verified that the conditional statement for adding the ``selected`` attribute to the dropdown lists worked correctly and selected the correct option based on the database information.

+##### Breakdown of jQuery functionality in ``manage_recipe.html``

+- Upload New Image Functionality:

+  - I verified that when the user clicks on the "Upload New Image" button that the following happens:

+    - The "Upload New Image" button and the text for changing the image has the class ``.d-none`` added and the "Cancel" button has the same class removed.

+    - The class of ``.d-none``is removed from the div that holds the form label and input for uploading a new file.

+    - The attr ``enctype="multipart/form-data"`` is added onto the form.

+    - The user is able to upload an image which is verified accordingly and has any relevant message displayed to them.

+    - The image is submitted with the form when the user updates the recipe.

+  - I verified that when the user presses the the "Cancel" button then the following happens:

+    - The "Upload New Image" button and the text for changing the image has the class ``.d-none`` removed and the "Cancel" button has the same class added.

+    - The class of ``.d-none``is added from the div that holds the form label and input for uploading a new file.

+    - The attr ``enctype="multipart/form-data"`` is removed from the form.

+    - Any image added to the file input by the user is not submitted with the form if they press submit.

+- Delete Recipe Modal:

+  - I verified that the modal is launched when the user presses delete recipe.

+  - I verified that when the user presses cancel in the modal, the modal closes.

+  - I verified that when the user presses the confirmation button that the recipe is deleted.

+- For the remaining functionalities, please refer to [**Breakdown of jQuery Functionality in create_recipe.html**](#breakdown-of-jquery-functionality-in-create_recipe.html) as the same functionalities used within there are applicable to this as well.

+  - Each function was individually verified to ensure that they work as intended and no additional bugs or errors were raised.

+##### Manage Recipe Page - Breakdown of Views Used

+**Associated View - Route: ``/manage/<recipe_id>`` Function: ``manage_recipe(recipe_id)``**

+Breakdown of ``manage_recipe(recipe_id)`` functionality:

+- Querying Recipe Details

+  - A Query is run to obtain the details of the recipe that has been sent along to the route and this information is assigned to a variable ``edit_recipe`` which is then passed to the passed into the template to show the recipe information for the user.

+- Conditional Statement - Verifying User in Session:

+  - When a user loads the page, a conditional statement is run which checks to see whether there is a user in session and if so, if that user is the same as the ``recipe_author``.
+The result of the conditional statement is saved in a variable.

+    - If a user is in session then their session username is saved to the ``username`` variable.

+    - If no user is in session then an empty string is saved in the ``username`` variable.

+    - If there is no user in session, then they are redirected to the login page as only logged in users can submit recipes.

+      - I tested this functionality by trying to access the add recipe page when not logged in and using an account that is logged in.
+This functionality works as intended.

+**Associated View - Route: ``/update/<recipe_id>`` Function: ``update_recipe(recipe_id)``**

+Breakdown of ``update_recipe(recipe_id)`` functionality:

+- Inserting Form Information into the Database:

+  - When the form information has been validated and submitted to the backend, the fields from the form are assigned to variables which can be used to create a new document that is inserted into the database.

+    - Two helper functions are used for the steps and ingredient fields as these can be dynamic according to what the user has inputted.

+      - The helper functions are [**Recipe Steps**](#recipe-steps) and [**Recipe Ingredients**](#recipe-ingredients).

+      - The form request information is then used to update the existing record in the database.

+        - I verified that this functionality works correctly and that the information is correctly updated.

+    - If a new image has been submitted then the following happens:

+      - The existing ``image_id`` is queried from the database, then it is assigned to a variable ``public_id``.

+      - The old image is deleted from Cloudinary using ``cloud.destroy(public_id)``

+      - The file request then uses the helper function - [image upload](#image-upload) to upload the new image for the recipe and store the ``image_url`` and ``image_id`` in the associated variables within the document to be updated.

+      - The new information for the image is then used to update the existing image details within the database.

+        - I verified that this functionality works correctly, the image is deleted from Cloudinary and that the information in the database for the image is correctly updated.

+**Associated View - Route: ``/delete/<recipe_id>`` Function: ``delete_recipe(recipe_id)``**

+Breakdown of ``delete_recipe(recipe_id)`` functionality:

+- Querying Recipe Details

+  - A Query is run to obtain the details of the recipe that has been sent along to the route and this information is assigned to a variable ``recipe_check``.
+This variable is then used to obtain the ``recipe_author`` value.

+- Conditional Statement - Verifying User in Session:

+  - When tries to access this view, a conditional statement is run which checks to see whether there is a user in session and if so, if that user is the same as the ``recipe_author``.
+The result of the conditional statement is saved in a variable.

+    - If a user is in session then their session username is saved to the ``username`` variable.

+    - If no user is in session then an empty string is saved in the ``username`` variable.

+    - If there is no user in session, then they are redirected to the login page as only logged in users can submit recipes.

+      - I tested this functionality by trying to access it when not logged in and using an account that is logged in.
+This functionality works as intended.

+    - If the session user accessing this view is the recipe author then it proceeds to delete the recipe from the database and remove the image from Cloudinary.

+      - I verified that this functionality works as intended, the recipe is removed from the database and the image is removed from Cloudinary.

+#### Privacy Policy Page Template

+I verified that the privacy policy page displays as expected.

+##### Privacy Policy Page - Breakdown of Views Used

+**Associated View - Route: ``/privacy`` Function: ``privacy()``**

+Breakdown of ``privacy()`` functionality:

+I verified that this work works correctly and when the user access it, they are redirected the relevant page.

+#### Advertise Page Template

+I verified that the advertise with us page displays as expected.

+##### Advertise Page - Breakdown of Views Used

+**Associated View - Route: ``/advertise`` Function: ``advertise()``**

+Breakdown of ``advertise()`` functionality:

+I verified that this work works correctly and when the user access it, they are redirected the relevant page.

+### 404 Page Template

+I verified that the custom 404 page correctly generates and is displayed to the user when they access a view that does not exist.

 #### Helper Functions

 Below are the helper functions created to aid in reducing the repetitive code within the ``run.py``.